-- 3. Georgia also routinely rejects a significant number of absentee ballots.
+3. Georgia also routinely rejects a significant number of absentee ballots.
 Of the combined 531,014 absentee ballots cast in the past two general elections, 6,681 have been rejected for technical reasons wholly unrelated to the voter's qualifications, including failing to sign the oath on the back of the absentee ballot envelope or having a mismatched signature.
-During the 2016 general election, Georgia County Election Officials rejected 580 absentee ballots for missing or inaccurate oath information, including missing and mismatched signatures, 145 and 435, respectively.
-And, in the 2018 general election, County Election Officials rejected 454 ballots for the same reasons, rejecting 227 absentee ballots for each.
-One county-Gwinnett-rejected far more absentee ballots, 118, for missing or mismatched signatures than any other county, 103 and 15, respectively. - 4.
-The number of absentee ballots rejected for a missing or mismatched signature is significant, especially when evaluated in context.
+During the 2016 general election, Georgia County Election Officials rejected 580 absentee ballots for missing or inaccurate oath information, including missing and mismatched signatures.
+And, in the 2018 general election, County Election Officials rejected 454 ballots for the same reason.
+One county-Gwinnett-rejected far more absentee ballots, 117, for missing or mismatched signatures than any other county.

+4. The number of absentee ballots rejected for a missing or mismatched signature is significant, especially when evaluated in context.
 Saucedo v.
-Gardner,

-335 F. Supp.
+Gardner, 335 F. Supp.
 3d 202, 217 (D.N.H.
-2018) ("[t]he overall rates of rejection due to a signature mismatch have been low in recent general elections.
+2018) ("[t]]he overall rates of rejection due to a signature mismatch have been low in recent general elections.
 But those rates should be put into perspective.").
 Recently, elections in Georgia have been decided by small margins.
-For example, the Democratic candidate in the 2018 gubernatorial race, who received a substantial majority of the votes cast by absentee ballots (137,616 out of the 223,576 absentee ballots cast), lost by under 55,000 votes (1.3 percentage points).
-And in an even closer race, the Democratic candidate for Georgia's 7th Congressional District for the U.S. House of Representatives, who received 57 percent of the absentee ballot votes (10,465 out of 18,217 absentee ballots cast), lost by just 419 votes (.14 percentage points).
+For example, the Democratic candidate in the 2018 gubernatorial race, who received a substantial majority of the votes cast by absentee ballots (137,616 out of the 223,576 absentee ballots cast), lost by under 55,000 votes (1.3 percentage).

+points).
+And in an even closer race, the Democratic candidate for Georgia's 7th Congressional District for the U.S. House of Representatives, who received 57 percent of the absentee ballot votes (10,466 out of 18,217 absentee ballots cast), lost by just 419 votes (.14 percentage points).
 Georgia's arbitrary rejection of absentee ballots not only disenfranchises individual voters, but it also leads to election results that may not reflect the will and intent of Georgia's electorate.